tuya/tuya-iotos-embedded-sweeper-sdk/README.md

 ## Overview

-Tuya Sweeper SDK is a software development kit for sweepers based on Tuya IoTOS system.
+Tuya Sweeper SDK is a software development kit for sweepers based on the Tuya IoTOS system.
 The SDK encapsulates the communication between the device, the Tuya IoT Platform, and Tuya apps, as well as the required APIs for the sweepers.
 You do not need to care about the implementation of the communication layer, but focus on the development.

 * Support pairing through Wi-Fi or Bluetooth.
 * Provide standard C language library, header files, and documentation.